brimdata/zed/docs/language/functions/grok.md

 so it serves as the de facto reference implementation.
 Many articles have been published by Elastic and others that provide helpful guidance on becoming proficient in Grok.
-To help you adapt what you learn from these resources to the use of Zed's `grok` function, review the tips below.
+To help you adapt what you learn from these resources to the use of the `grok` function, review the tips below.

 :::tip Note
-As these represent areas of possible future Zed enhancement, links to open issues are provided.
-If you find a functional gap significantly impacts your ability to use Zed's `grok` function, please add a comment to the relevant issue describing your use case.
+As these represent areas of possible future SuperPipe enhancement, links to open issues are provided.
+If you find a functional gap significantly impacts your ability to use the `grok` function, please add a comment to the relevant issue describing your use case.
 :::